First-gen financial literacy

 My parents encouraged me to get a job but they insisted that I wouldn’t be helping with bills or giving any portion of my paycheck to them.
 I know I could have helped but they didn’t want me to work for the sake of money.
 To them, a job meant learning responsibility and sacrifice.
 It meant that I wouldn’t be able to hang out with my friends whenever I wanted because I was scheduled for a shift.
 It meant that a movie and a dinner literally cost “two hours of my time.”

 I learned the value of time management and responsibility soon enough, but I didn’t know what to do with the money coming in.
 My parents were focused on keeping us in school and keeping food on the table.
-I asked my older sister for advice and she told me to “just spend it on what you want.”
+I asked my older sister for advice, and she told me to “just spend it on what you want.”
 So that’s what I did.

 Poor habits